 A Bit of San Jose History

 San Jose City Costa Rica (better known as San Jose) is actually the second capital of Costa Rica.
 The original capital was Cartago until it was moved in 1835.
-Around the year 1737, this city was known as ‘Villa Nueva de la Boca del Monte del Valle de Abra,’ was discovered by a group of Spanish and Native American dissenters, who left the capital in search of political freedom.
-Then years later the same was changes after the city’s patron who was Saint Joseph.
+Around the year 1737, this city known as ‘Villa Nueva de la Boca del Monte del Valle de Abra,’ was discovered by a group of Spanish and Native American dissenters, who left the capital in search of political freedom.
+Then years later the same was changed after the city’s patron who was Saint Joseph.

 The historic events that impacted Costa Rica’s culture and San Jose were the development of the coffee exports industry, the influence of the French revolution, and the country’s declaration of independence from Spain.
 It split the country’s political and economic powers into two: the Democrats, who wanted the country to remain a Spanish territory, and the Republicans, who wanted to centralize the power and make Costa Rica an independent country.
 In 1823 these two camps engaged in a super short civil war called the ‘Guerra de la Liga’ (War of the Union), which ended up won by Republicans from San Jose and Alajuela.
-The result was they the capital was moved to San Jose and Costa Rica became an independent country.
+The result was that the capital was moved to San Jose and Costa Rica became an independent country.